Decorate with container plantsCredit: google images

-Decorate with container plants
+Decorate a room with container plants

 Rotating plants between outdoors and indoors adds a refreshing new dimension to container gardening and a note of surprise to interior decoration.
 The concept is simple; You have plants that look beautiful in their containers on the terrace, patio, deck, under the roof overhang or near the entry way.
 Why not bring them inside for a special occasion, or just to enjoy them up close.